-The presentation, in the purest Suunto style, without making any noise, going totally unnoticed.
-I don't think it's the best way to announce a new device, but when they presented the Traverse this summer the procedure was exactly the same, it appeared on their website suddenly without anyone noticing it and without "consulting" anyone or calling the media in the sector.
+The presentation, in the purest Suunto style.
+Without making noise, going totally unnoticed.
+I don't think it's the best way to announce a new device, but when they presented the Traverse this summer the procedure was exactly the same, it appeared on their website suddenly without anyone noticing and without "consulting" with anyone or calling the industry media.

 What's new in Suunto Ambit3 Vertical

 Many of you are anxious to get to know the Ambit4, but you must keep waiting.
 Instead, to kill the bug, you have this new model of the Ambit3 family, called the Vertical.
 We can place it between the Sport and the Peak, so the Ambit3 family would be broken down into Run, Sport, Vertical and Peak.

 This new model is more like an Ambit3.5, because beyond the model-specific software peculiarities, there are two important hardware changes.